Special Education (MAT) - General Curriculum

 - Admission to Teacher Education is completed through TK20.
 Candidates must have been admitted into the university and registered for courses at least two weeks before purchasing TK20.
 Information on Tk20 is located at: https://www.columbusstate.edu/education-and-health-professions/tk20.php

 - Candidates must meet all requirements for admission to Teacher Education during their first semester of enrollment in the MAT program.
 For a list of requirements visit https://cqtl.columbusstate.edu/teacher-education.php

 - Students must earn a 3.0 GPA calculated on all graduate work attempted.
 "Academic Forgiveness" policy does not apply to graduate studies

-- Students cannot graduate with a grade of "C" or below in more than two (2) graduate courses
+- Students cannot graduate with a grade of "C" in more than two (2) courses

-- A minimum of 27 hours of the hours required for the degree must be earned in residence (75%).
+- A minimum of 20 hours of the hours required for the degree must be earned in residence (⅔ of the required hours).
 Asynchronous (online) and distance learning courses administered through Columbus State University constitute courses taken in residence

 - All degree requirements must be completed within seven (7) years of first enrollment.